aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldcitation/anothersourcetag/_index.md

 title: FieldCitation.AnotherSourceTag
 linktitle: AnotherSourceTag
 second_title: Aspose.Words for .NET API Reference
-description: FieldCitation property.
+description: FieldCitation AnotherSourceTag property.
 Gets or sets a value that mathes the Tag elements value of another source to be included in the citation in C#.
 type: docs
 weight: 20
 url: /net/aspose.words.fields/fieldcitation/anothersourcetag/